Follow us on networks

 Ovarian reserve can be measured in several ways.

-One of them is through a blood test: a quick and fairly simple method, although it is not usually covered by health mutuals.
+One of them is through a blood test: a quick and fairly simple method, although it is not usually covered by health insurance companies.

 In the blood test, the values of the Anti-Müllerian Hormone (AMH).
 This is a hormone secreted by the sac in which the oocytes mature.
-For this reason, high levels usually indicate that there are a large number of follicles maturing.
+For this reason, high levels usually indicate that there are a large number of maturing follicles.

-If so, there is a greater chance that one of them will ovulate and pregnancy is possible.
+If so, there is a greater chance that one of them will ovulate and pregnancy will be possible.
 But it is true that there are gynecological conditions such as Polycystic Ovary Syndrome (PCOS) that can offer incorrectly high levels of this hormone.

-In PCOS, several of the follicles that were in the process of maturation remain encysted within the ovary.
+In PCOS, several of the follicles that were in the process of maturation become encysted within the ovary.
 This large number of follicles causes a high AMH result.

 And yet, it is not a good scenario for fertility.

-On the other hand, low levels of this hormone are related to premature ovarian failure, with a low ovarian reserve or the onset of menopause.
+On the other hand, low levels of this hormone are related to premature ovarian failure, low ovarian reserve or the onset of menopause.

-AMH values are generally considered to be very low if they are below 1,05 ng/mL.
+AMH values are generally considered very low if they are below 1.05 ng/ml.

-Complementary to this analysis, you should always consider carrying out a ovarian ultrasound for antral follicles (small structures in the ovaries where immature eggs or oocytes are) in the process of development.
+Complementary to this analysis, one should always consider carrying out a ovarian ultrasound looking for antral follicles (small structures in the ovaries where the immature eggs or oocytes are) in the process of development.

-The gynecologist can visualize how the woman is responding to the hormonal stimuli in her body.
-In addition, thanks to the ultrasound she will be able to check if there are growing follicles at the beginning of the cycle or not.
+The gynecologist can visualize how the woman is responding to the hormonal stimuli of her body.
+In addition, thanks to ultrasound you can check whether there are growing follicles at the beginning of the cycle or not.

-This is a highly validated method used for the assessment of ovarian reserve.
-This method is especially recommended in cases in which the AMH has come out low.
+This is a highly validated and used method for assessing ovarian reserve.
+This method is especially recommended in cases where the AMH has tested low.

-Finally, in the blood analysis it is always interesting to measure the state of the different sex hormones.
+Finally, in blood tests it is always interesting to measure the status of the different sex hormones.
 In particular, the brain hormone that stimulates the ovary for the production and maturation of oocytes.

-This hormone is called Follicle Stimulating Hormone (FSH).
-If it is too high, it means that the brain is "trying" too hard for its order to be heard by the ovaries.
+This hormone is called Follicle stimulating hormone (FSH).
+If it is very high, it means that the brain is “trying” too hard for its command to be heard by the ovaries.
 It means that the ovaries are working slower than normal or not working at all.

-On the other hand, if the FSH is low, we would be in a situation in which the brain itself has decided not to give the order to the ovaries so that they work.
-And something more should be investigated in this regard.
+On the other hand, if FSH is low, we would be in a situation in which the brain itself has decided not to give the order to the ovaries to work.
+And more research should be done in this regard.

 Ovarian reserve: quality better than quantity